josephkerkhof/SHA-256-Password-Hacker/README.md

 ### The Time Constraint

-After doing some rough estimations, having a single threaded process brute force thru 98 septendecillion combination would take roughly _5.5 years_ to get to the last possible combination.
+After doing some rough estimations, I discovered a single threaded brute force process thru 98 septendecillion combinations would take roughly _5.5 years_ to get to the last possible combination.
 This would obviously work, but take far too long since I was bound by a semester due date.
 I needed a way to speed things up.

 ### Splitting the Problem into Chunks

 Instead of having one thread check all possibilities, I could solve the problem with many threads each checking a separate portion of the brute force.
 When I was solving this problem, our Computer Science Linux lab had 32 computers each with a quad-core processor.
-I decided to split the problem into 124 chunks utilizing 31 computers each running 4 threads - one for each processor.
-Using this method I reduced the runtime of the entire process from 5.5 years to **just over 2 weeks**, much more doable in a semester's worth of time.
+I decided to split the problem into 124 chunks utilizing 31 computers each running 4 threads - one for each core.
+Using this method I reduced the runtime of the entire process from 5.5 years to **just over 2 weeks**, which is doable in a semester's worth of time.

 ### The PasswordHacker.java file

-When compiled and run, this program writes 124 different Java programs to a separate file.
-There are 4 in a group - each for a different machine.
-Each group also gets a separate shell script written to make starting the threads on each machine easier.
+When compiled and run, this program writes 124 different Java programs, each to a separate file.
+There are 4 programs in a group, each for a different machine.
+Each group also gets a separate shell script allowing the machines to start the threads easier.

 ### Executing the Solution

 Each day I would SSH into each Linux Lab computer and ensure the process was running with a [nice value of 19](https://en.wikipedia.org/wiki/Nice_%28Unix%29).
+After this, it was just a matter of waiting for the un-hashed password to be written to a file.

+## Great Success!

+After about two weeks of waiting and checking my processes daily, my patience paid off and I found the password: DSI5FUN1.